Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 }
 ```
-Inside the contract `Person.sol` you will create will the following simple functions:
+Inside the `Person.sol` contract you will create the following simple functions:
 * The first function will be an external function `getDetails` that modifies the public variables `name`, and `age`.
 The function will accept a person's details as inputs and assign them to the public variables.
-Add the `getDetails` function to the `Person.sol` contract created earlier.
+Add the `getDetails` function below to the `Person.sol` contract created earlier.

 ```solidity